sundayj/sundayj.github.io/_posts/2021-12-14-Forty-Awesome-Programming-Resources.markdown

 Yes, yes, I know...
 Sometimes our mailboxes can get cluttered with junk or stuff we signed up for that seemed like a good idea at the time.
 However, even if you delete 90% of the emails you receive from these sources, then you actually occasionally open one of them on a whim one day, I can pretty much guarantee you won't regret it, and you will find something new and cool.
-- X-Team's Newsletter - A weekly email that contains links to cool repos, top stories regarding tech, some of their own tutorials and articles, as well as a link to their awesome radio.
+- X-Team's Newsletter :star: - A weekly email that contains links to cool repos, top stories regarding tech, some of their own tutorials and articles, as well as a link to their awesome radio.
 Sign up [here](https://x-team.com/blog/#subscribe){:target="_blank"}{:rel="noopener noreferrer"}.
-- Free Code Camp's Newsletter - A weekly email with at least 5 links to great tutorials, interviews, and tech news.
+- Free Code Camp's Newsletter :star: - A weekly email with at least 5 links to great tutorials, interviews, and tech news.
 Sign up [here](https://www.freecodecamp.org/email-sign-up/){:target="_blank"}{:rel="noopener noreferrer"}
+- Stack Overflow's Newsletter, [The Overflow](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/){:target="_blank"}{:rel="noopener noreferrer"} - From their site description, "A newsletter by developers, for developers, curated by Cassidy Williams and the Stack Overflow team.
+Every week, we’ll share a collection of great questions from our community, news and articles from our blog, and awesome links from around the web."
 - PyCoder's Weekly Newsletter - A weekly Python specific newsletter.
 Each email contains articles, Python community announcements, popular discussions on social media, Python job listings, tutorials, repos, and more!
 Sign up [here](https://pycoders.com/){:target="_blank"}{:rel="noopener noreferrer"}
-- My Newsletter - ...Coming Soon!
+- My Newsletter :star: :star: :star: :wink: - ...Coming Soon!
 Until then, you can subscribe to my RSS feed with your favorite RSS feed aggregator, Outlook, or Chrome extension.
 My favorite RSS Feed reader is [FeedBro](https://nodetics.com/feedbro/){:target="_blank"}{:rel="noopener noreferrer"}.
 Check it out!
+Many email clients also allow you to add RSS feeds to your inbox list (Such as Outlook).

 ## Final Thoughts